SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 We have a couple of parts and a few starships, but to fill our testing data fleet: I want a *lot* more.
-This is a job perfectly suited for our good friend, Foundry.
+This is a job perfectly suited for our good
+friend: Foundry.
 Remove the manual code, then anywhere, say:
-`StarshipPartFactory::createMany(100)` and try the fixtures:
+`StarshipPartFactory::createMany(100)`... and try the fixtures:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

-Uh-oh, we hit a snag!
+Uh-oh!

 > `starship_id` cannot be null in `starship_part`.